 Internal Flow

 Simulate internal flow by creating two boxes, stitching them together, and specifying the physical conditions for your simulation.
-Then view velocity vectors and particle tracks inside the volume.
+Then view velocity vectors and particles tracks inside the volume.

 Goals